tracyannn/DataCollectionGUI/README.md

 # DataCollectionGUI

-# A data collection GUI for experimental purposes
+A data collection GUI for raspberryPi cameras in an experimental setting, with options to adjust various experimental variables.